CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### The ugly and brilliant part of the Secrets source code

-What happened under the hood (TODO: under the hood, behind the curtain/scenes)?
+What happened under the hood of the mobile-secrets?
 Out of the YAML configuration, secrets were obfuscated with the specified hash key via XOR and converted into bytes.
 Therefore, it ended up with an array of UInt8 arrays.

 The first item in the bytes array is the hash key.
 The second item is the key for a secret, the third item contains the obfuscated secret, the fourth is again the key and fifth is the value, and so forth.